 A speaker with low wattage can still have excellent sound quality.
 Why pay more money for high wattage when you don’t play music at concert-level volumes?

 Mono uses only one channel of sound - hence the name.
 Remember, we’re talking about channels and not speakers.
-Mono can still transmit sound to a variety of speakers, it just doesn’t divide the sound so that different sounds are emitted from the different speakers.
+Mono can still transmit sound to a variety of speakers, it just doesn’t divide the sound.
+All the different sounds are emitted from the all of the speakers being used.

 Typically, stereo sound is ideal for creating immersive soundscapes.
 Being able to emit different sounds from multiple sources is more realistic since it’s the way we experience sound in the real world.

 If you’re playing a video game, wouldn’t it sound neat if an explosion to the left of your screen sounded from the left speaker while gunfire coming in from the right sounded from the right speaker?
 It would feel as if you’re really in the middle of a living, breathing battle!